 Make the most of your jumping by staying in form while you go.
 You should keep your body upright and do each jump with your feet placed slightly apart.
 Don’t aim for the ceiling; low jumps are better form.
 Choosing the right rope also helps you reach your calorie-burning goals.
 An ideal rope has handles that will hit slightly beneath your armpits if you’re standing on the middle of the rope.
 But you can get the benefits of burning calories even without a rope — do the movements as if you had one.

 We can’t ignore a discussion about burpees.
 When done right, this full-body exercise is a surefire way to burn a significant amount of calories at one time.
 Although doing one is not considerably difficult, doing burpees continuously brings together all the key components of what you need to burn calories.
 You have resistance, you have intensity, and you use muscles across your body.
-Your calories-burned calculator will show you the impressive results.
+Your calorie counter calculator will show you the impressive results.

 To do a burpee, squat down, then kick out your feet into a pushup position.
 From this position, do a pushup before jumping your feet to your hands.
 Think you’re done?
 It’s time to jump up, reaching your hands above your head.
 Then repeat again and again.